Nick Grimshaw: Other work

-Grimshaw launched and judged Column Idol 2014, an annual competition set up by charity Media Trust with The Sun (United Kingdom)ZThe Sun newspaper to find new writing talent.
+Grimshaw launched and judged Column Idol 2014, an annual competition set up by charity Media Trust with The Sun newspaper to find new writing talent.

 He makes a cameo appearance as himself in Absolutely Fabulous: The Movie (2016).

 Grimshaw's debut autobiography, Soft Lad, was published by Hodder & Stoughton on 27 October 2022.

+In October 2021, he was featured in the BBC series Walking With..., walking in Northumberland from Warkworth to Amble.

-Since June 2022, Grimshaw has embarked on a weekly podcast "Dish" with Waitrose alongside Michelin-star chef Angela Hartnett.
+Since June 2022, Grimshaw embarked on a weekly podcast "Dish" with Waitrose alongside Michelin-star chef Angela Hartnett.

+Since September 2023, Grimshaw and lifelong friend Annie Mac have co-hosted the BBC Sounds podcast Sidetracked with Annie and Nick, in which the pair discuss the week in music and culture.

 Personal life

 On 17 August 2012, Grimshaw spoke about being gay.
-He appeared at number 8 on The Independent on Sunday's list of the 101 most influential LGBT people in Britain 2012.

-Nick Grimshaw was awarded the title of GQ's Best-Dressed Man of the Year in 2014 by the British edition of GQ Magazine.

-In March 2022 Grimshaw became engaged to dancer and model Meshach 'Mesh' Henry.
-They live in North London, with two dogs.

-Since 2018 Grimshaw has been an ambassador for The Albert Kennedy Trust, also known as Akt, a charity helping homeless LGBT youth.
+He appeared at number 8 on The Independent on Sunday's list of the 101 most influential LGBTQ people in Britain 2012.
+Nick Grimshaw was awarded the title of GQ Best-Dressed Man of the Year in 2014 by the British edition of the magazine.
+Since 2018, Grimshaw has been an ambassador for The Albert Kennedy Trust, also known as Akt, a charity helping homeless LGBTQ youth.

+In October 2018, Grimshaw announced that he was dating Meshach 'Mesh' Henry, a dancer 12 years his junior.
+On 31 March 2022, he announced via Instagram that they were engaged.
+They live in the London Borough of Hackney and have two dogs.

+In August 2024, Grimshaw and members of his family were targeted by burglars while staying in a rented villa in Ibiza.